Physical Therapy Baltimore, MD

 2) PT Can Prevent Long-Term Damage

 As we alluded to in the previously post, physical therapy not only helps address immediate injuries by improving strength, flexibility, and mobility, but it can also prevent long-term damage like chronic pain and migraines.
-Unfortunately, car accidents can cause lingering damage if the patient’s injuries are not addressed right away.
+Unfortunately, car accidents can cause lingering damage and Auto Accidents Injuries if the patient’s injuries are not addressed right away.
 If you begin physical therapy immediately after your accident, you are much more likely to live a relatively pain-free life for years and years to come.
 In fact, a Medscape study found patients who did not receive care immediately after their car accident were far more likely to suffer from degenerative disc disease than those who did receive immediate medical attention.

 3) Being Physically Active Helps Reduce Pain